MorganResearchLab/scarecrow/README.md

 ### Todo

-* Run through ruff to check and format files
 * Error handling to capture missing or incorrect parameters, and unexpected file content
 * Peaks in between barcodes may need further investigation
 * Jitter does not currently apply to UMI or insert sequence